Sbozzolo/kuibit/README.md

 ```
 Documentation is automatically generated after each commit by GitHub Actions.

+We use [nbsphinx](https://nbsphinx.readthedocs.io/) to translate Jupyter
+notebooks to the examples.
+The extension is required.
+Note: Jupyter notebooks
+have to be un-evaluated.

 ## Tests

 `PostCactus` comes with a suite of unit tests.
 To run the tests,
 ```sh
 python3 -m unittest
 ```